 - The emissions standards met.

-A certificate is valid through Dec.
-31 of the specified certification year (referred to as the Model Year at the top of the certificate).
+A certificate is valid for the specified certification year (referred to as the Model Year at the top of the certificate).
 Certificates can be renewed, and when they do expire, tampering exemptions remain in place as long as the conditions under which a certificate was issued do not change.

 Intermediate Age Vehicles and Engines: This category includes conversions of vehicles or engines that are no longer "new or relatively new" but still fall within EPA's definition of full useful life.
 Manufacturers of conversion systems within this category must demonstrate that the conversion meets emissions standards.
 EPA does not issue certificates for this category but lists the compliant conversion systems online.
 Annual renewal is not required to maintain a tampering exemption.